irrwahn/irrvuan/README.md

 * The `flavor` directory is where you will do most of the work.
   It contains a subdirectory for each system configuration variant, called a *flavor*.
-Flavors can build up on one another, so you can easily create more elaborate configurations by building upon simpler ones without having to duplicate the entire configuration.
+Flavors can build up on one another, so you can easily create more elaborate configurations by building up on simpler ones without having to duplicate the entire configuration.
-  Likewise, changes you make to a subordinate flavor will automatically propagate to those flavors that build upon it.
+  Likewise, changes you make to a flavor will automatically propagate to other flavors that build upon it.

 ### Anatomy of a flavor